Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Only in a warm environment.
 Otherwise, a closer connection with the laundry itself is preferred.

-Sue Ellen 11 months ago
+Sue Ellen about 1 year ago

 I’m glad you found a comfortable position to ease your back pain.
 I hope your human is understanding!

-amethyst52 Premium Member 11 months ago
+amethyst52 Premium Member about 1 year ago

 Apply warm laundry to that sore back.